 Simplify Your Life

 Steve Jobs was well-known for wearing the same thing at every keynote presentation and public appearance: a black mock turtleneck shirt, jeans, and New Balance sneakers.
-He starting doing this because it was one less decision he would have to make in a day.
+He started doing this because it was one less decision he would have to make in a day.
 It was his signature style that also embodied the simplicity of Apple products.
 We often complicate our lives with unnecessary bells and whistles.
-Finding a simple process or solution to accomplish a task (homeschooling) isn’t always easy but in the long run it will help us to be more consistent and effective in raising our kids.
+Finding a simple process or solution to accomplish a task (homeschooling) isn’t always easy but in the long run, it will help us to be more consistent and effective in raising our kids.

 Steve Jobs once said, “It’s not about pop culture, and it’s not about fooling people, and it’s not about convincing people that they want something they don’t.
 We figure out what we want,” when referring to the products Apple produces.
 If you talk to your kids and ask them what they want out of homeschooling chances are their answer will be vastly different than yours.
 It’s up to you as the parent to anticipate their needs and find a way to meet them.
 In order to do that you need to know what you want out of homeschooling and then pursue that goal.